 - Easy sharing of quizzes online.

-As is customary with freemium quiz services, GoConqr displays ads on free accounts and makes all quizzes public by default.
+As is customary with freemium services, GoConqr displays ads on free accounts and makes all quizzes public by default.
 The service provides three plans:

 - Basic (create 3 subjects and a total of 20 resources) – no cost